Cyclone Wilma: American Samoa

 Following harsh criticism for the lack of a warning siren after the 2009 Samoa earthquake and tsunami, in which more than 100 perished, the American Samoan Government ensured that residents were aware of Cyclone Wilma several days prior to its arrival.
 Many people boarded up their homes and Homeland Security was on standby in case of evacuations.
 As a precautionary measure, ten shelters were also opened on the island.

 On 23 January, Wilma passed directly over American Samoa, bringing winds in excess of 95 km/h (60 mph).
-The local National Weather Service office recorded sustained winds of 41 mph with gusts to 59 mph while the National Oceanic and Atmospheric Administration's Earth System Research Laboratory on Cape Matatula, Tutuila, observed sustained winds of 58 mph and gusts of 81 mph.
+The local National Weather Service office recorded sustained winds of 41 mph with gusts to 59 mph while the National Oceanic and Atmospheric Administration's Earth System Research Laboratories on Cape Matatula, Tutuila, observed sustained winds of 58 mph and gusts of 81 mph.
 These winds downed numerous trees and power lines, leaving several towns and cities without electricity.
 Several structures also had their roofs blown off.
 Heavy rains amounting to 9.56 in triggered a few landslides but overall damage was light.
 With that, the Pago Pago International Airport was closed and the American Samoa Governor, Togiola Tulafono ordered local government agencies to help those in need.
 Wilma caused severe damage to the StarKist Samoa tuna cannery which was then shut down for a week.
 Across the region, three fatalities due to drowning were blamed on the storm.
 One of these was a child who was swept away by a swollen river while he was playing near it.

 In the days after Wilma's passage, health officials warned residents to stay away from standing water as it may have been contaminated to prevent the spread of water-borne diseases.
 Following preliminary assessments of damage, Governor Tulafono stated that there was sufficient losses to warrant an emergency declaration from President Barack Obama.
 However, he also requested that a second, in-depth report of the situation be made to better determine how to move forward; the second assessment was set to start on 27 January.
 According to the Federal Emergency Management Agency, power and water supplies were restored to all areas by 25 January and the airport was set to reopen that day.
 Harbours were to remain closed for several more days as debris was being cleared from coastal waters.